 Overview

-This page defines the key terminology used in Miru and should be used as a quick reference.
-To quickly understand how Miru works we recommend you read through the core concepts and refer back to this page as needed.
+This page is a reference of key terminology used in Miru.
+If this is your first time using Miru, please read the core concepts guide and refer back to this page as needed.

-A concrete config is a particular instantiation of parameters used to alter the behavior of your code.
+A config instance is a particular instantiation of parameters used to alter the behavior of code.

-You’re probably storing concrete configs as JSON or YAML files (or potentially in a database somewhere), which your application parses into a structured format for consumption.
-The following YAML file defines a concrete config for controlling a robot’s motion.
+Config instances are typically stored as JSON or YAML files (or potentially in a database somewhere), which applications parse into a structured format for consumption.
+The following YAML file defines a config instance for controlling a robot’s motion.

 max_linear_speed_mps: 1.2